 Got a Question?

-- What is Group B Streptococcus Compensation?
+- Group B Streptococcus Compensation Claim Information

 - Can Group B Streptococcus Cause Permanent Disabilities?

-- What Can the Group B Streptococcus Compensation Pay For?
+- Group B Streptococcus Compensation Calculator

-- Why Choose Tylers Solicitors for Group B Streptococcus Compensation Claims?
+Group B Streptococcus Compensation Amounts

 While Group B Streptococcus is symptom-less in many people, it can cause serious health concerns.
 The mast vulnerable group is newborn babies, who have acquired the disease from their mother during birth.
 If a baby does become infected by Group B Strep (GBS), it can lead to a range of serious and potentially life-threatening illnesses.
 If your baby has suffered, or even died, as a result of untreated infection, then you could be able to claim compensation.
-Here at Tylers Solicitors, we can help you to get the Group B Streptococcus compensation that you are entitled to.
-The money that you receive could be essential when it comes to helping you move on with your life.

 If you, or your newborn, has suffered from complications related to GBS, then you may be able to claim for compensation.
 In many cases, these infections can be prevented or quickly resolved by medical staff.
 Therefore, if your newborn suffers from any permanent disability related to the infection’s spread, then you will be entitled to compensation.